This post may contain affiliate links. Please read our disclosure policy.

 Yes, you can make two peanut butter cookies with this recipe.
 Double the ingredients and divide the dough between two 10-ounce ramekins or use a 5×5-inch baking dish.

-If you have any left, cover and store at room temperature for up to 2 days.
+If you have leftovers, cover and store the cookie at room temperature for up to 2 days.
+You can warm it briefly in the microwave before serving.

 RELATED: 15 Easy Dessert Recipes For One